Wondered about what your ancestors did for a living? You may however know their job title of these old occupations but you are perplexed.

 We may even be able to find the training or certificates that our ancestors won while they tried to get promoted within their chosen field.

 One of my ancestors was a coalminer.
 He worked his way up to become a supplier or rather distributor of coal.

 If your ancestor was part of a guild or a union then there may possibly be records out there about your ancestor.

-Guide Books That Can Help You!
+Guidebooks That Can Help You!

 All of these job titles are quite self-explanatory.
 We all know what these jobs are about and to some extent what was involved in their daily duties.

-I have written three reviews on books that are available to you that can help you track down these records.
-They cover the jobs I have listed above and more.
+I have written reviews on available books that can help you to track down these records.
+They cover the four jobs I have listed above and more besides.

-Guide books to help trace your ancestors jobs:
+Guidebooks to help trace your ancestors jobs:

 (Agricultural Laborer, Apprentice, The British Army, Coalminer, and Leather Worker